Instructions for Employers to Send Child Support Payments Electronically

 - A transmission of an initial test file, or pre-note, to ensure that the ACH records are formatted and transmitted properly.

 There are standard record specifications for child support payments.
-NACHA (National Automated Clearing House Association) publishes the User Guide for Electronic Child Support Payments to provide SDUs, employers, and their financial institutions with current formats, definitions, and implementation recommendations to remit child support payments and payment information electronically through the ACH network using current conventions and standards.
+NACHA (National Automated Clearing House Association) publishes the User Guide for Electronic Child Support Payments (PDF) to provide SDUs, employers, and their financial institutions with current formats, definitions, and implementation recommendations to remit child support payments and payment information electronically through the ACH network using current conventions and standards.

 For more information, contact your state child support EFT representative or email Employer Services Team.